alttch/submap/README.md

 # submap

-B-Tree map for pub/sub services.
+B-tree map for pub/sub services.

 ## Create a new subscription map